thomasgrusz/thomasgrusz.github.io/README.md

 - JavaScript ES6
 - Bootstrap v5.3 (frontend framework)
 - Parcel v2.10 (bundler)
+- Puppeteer 21.5

 ## Project structure

+The project consists of two parts.

+- the website
+- cv-maker

+The website contains information about me, downloadable CVs in `pdf` format and some selected coding projects.
+The website's contents are injected dynamically via JavaScript during runtime.
+To make sure that the downloadable `pdf`s and the CV section of the page are in sync, `cv-maker` recreates the PDFs from the same information source, that feeds the website.

-All source files are stored in the folders `src` and `static`.
-The text contents of the page are stored in `json` format and are dynamically injected during runtime.
+All source files relating to the website are stored in the folders `src` and `static`.
+The text contents of the page are stored in `json` format and as mentioned above are dynamically injected during runtime.

 **Change this file to update the CV contents:**